DanielaKuester/Udacity-Project04-Arcade-Game/README.md

 I am planning to update and upgrade the game after my Nanodegree graduation.
 I want to implement the following functions:
 * A new version that is updated to use ES6 code, based on the [Arcade Game Study Jam by Edoh Kodjo](https://youtu.be/mgFWZGpj3IE?t=1)
+* The ES6 version should use a super class to update the player.render-function (see TODO in app.js)
 * Choosing between different player figures
 * Gems and other collectibles
 * A score board that displays the score, a timer, collected points/gems and life points/hearts